EricGomesGregory/TDW-GameplayTest/README.md

 In addition the project must result in a scalable and extendable prototype.
 As well as have documentation in the form of source code comments and descriptions of the development process in this README file.

+## The Demo
+The VerticalSlice scene has a player controlled character with the `GA_LeapSlam` ability bound to `Input.Skill1` which is triggered with the Q button as well as `GE_Hero_ManaRegen` gameplay effect applied through the `AS_Hero` TDWAbilitySet.

+The scene also contains two dummy NPCs that can be effected by the LeapSlam ability.